bolthur/kernel/notes-usb.md

 - [ ] Add polling of keyboard to keyboard server after setup
 - [ ] Implement mouse driver with polling
 - [ ] Reduce usb driver output once implemented
+- [ ] Add load of keyboard layout binaries from storage
+  - [ ] Extend build of image to pure in english keyboard layout
+  - [ ] Extend build of image to pure in default keyboard configuration containing used layout
+  - [ ] Extend keyboard driver to load configuration and mapped layout
+  - [ ] Add support for keyboard leds